 Move over Ben Thanh – Binh Tay market may be the number 1 market in town!
 Packed full of fresh produce and food stalls, this is where locals come to do their shopping.
 As a tourist, you’re unlikely to be hassled like in D1, meaning you can slip under the radar.

-Other markets worth a visit include An Dong and Soai Kinh Lam markets, which specialise in fabric, clothes, and traditional crafts.
+Other markets worth a visit include An Dong and Soai Kinh Lam markets, which specialize in fabric, clothes, and traditional crafts.
 Perfect if you’re in the market for a new suit or dress!

 Addresses in Ho Chi Minh City:

-- An Dong Market: Công trường An Đông, Phường 9, Quận 5
+- An Dong Market: Cong Truong An Dong, Ward 9, District 5.

 Explore Cho Lon’s Hidden Alleyways

 Part of the charm of Cho Lon is getting lost in its hidden alleys.
-Head to Hao Sy Phuong alley, which has become one of Cho Lon’s most popular tourist attractions in recent years.
-Located just off Tran Hung Dao street, the alley has many colourful houses and buildings built in a different style to the rest of Ho Chi Minh City.
+Head to Hao Sy Phuong Alley, which has become one of Cho Lon’s most popular tourist attractions in recent years.
+Located just off Tran Hung Dao Street, the alley has many colorful houses and buildings built in a different style from the rest of Ho Chi Minh City.

 Visit Traditional Medicine Shops